-Friday, September 30th is now a federal statutory holiday to recognize the tragic history and ongoing legacy of residential schools.
+September 30th is now a federal and provincial statutory holiday to recognize the tragic history and ongoing legacy of residential schools.
 On this day and every day, we are encouraged to reflect on the intergenerational harm that residential schools have caused Indigenous families and communities, and to honour those who have been affected by this injustice.

 For the Skwxwú7mesh Lilwat7úl Cultural Centre, this is why we exist.
 Our beams raised up by our Elders.
 Shared with our voices.
 We are here for a purpose, because our culture was silenced for so long.